JNSStudios/ToonTuber-Player/README.md

     ![](https://github.com/JNSStudios/ToonTuber-Player/blob/main/assets/trOutEx.gif)

     (Please note that **just because some animations are required, that doesn't mean they can't be "removed."** For example, I have a "HIDDEN" Expression Set that is supposed to be used when my character is offscreen, and all I did for the Main, Transition In, and Transition Out animations was a single blank frame.
 In essence, I made it so there was no visual animation occurring, and it could be overwritten at a moments notice because it was only one frame.)

+    (Also note that **both transition animations MUST HAVE LOCKING ENABLED**.
+Otherwise, the program will have trouble getting out of the animation if it is interrupted.)

     (**JSON**):
     ```